Focusing on the time on the clock can be fun – but here are a few other running race goals to consider.

 2. Tune in to your body

-If you’re normally hyper-focused on the screaming fans along the course, try to keep your eyes set in front of you instead of to the sidelines.
+If you’re normally hyper-focused on the screaming fans along the course, try to keep your eyes set in front of you instead of on the sidelines.

 To stay focused, triathlete and Polar ambassador Chris McCaffrey hones in on his heart rate feedback.
 “I look to keep sections of a race within a heart rate zone that will allow me not to overdo it too soon,” he says.
 “Ensuring I don’t push too hard on the early sections helps me get to the finish line.”